betnero/tickstock/README.md

 2. Data analysis:
     - Provide descriptive statistics in a csv or xlsx file [FEATURE ADDED]
     - Calculate the moving average for 5, 10, 15, 30, 60, 90 or custom number of days.
-Place it in a file in a specific directory
+Place it in a file in a specific directory [FEATURE ADDED]
     - Calculate bollinger band [FEATURE ADDED]
     - Transform the csv data into an xlsx or any other format data at user request [FEATURE ADDED]
     - Allow user to change data [FEATURE ADDED]